freeCodeCamp/guide/src/pages/react/render-props-component/index.md

 export default Toggle;
 ```

-This Toggle component will return it's childeren state.on and the function toggle.
-Witch can be used in it's child components.
+This Toggle component will return it's children `state.on` and the function toggle.
+Which can be used in it's child components.

 This Toggle can be used as follows: